 Many museums are private, tax-exempt organizations and as such, they file an IRS form 990, which is publically available.
 They do not have to make their annual reports (which often contain information such as donor lists, attendance figures, etc.) public, nor must they make the sources of their funding public.

-A guide to the different parts of the 990 and what they mean created by the Nonprofit Coordinating Committee of New York.
+A guide to the different parts of the 990 and what they mean created by the Foundation Center.

 Finding Information on Other Funding Sources: